hijirdella/Home-Credit-Risk-Prediction/README.md

 ### Stage 3: Machine Learning
 - **Models Used**:
-  - **AdaBoost**: Combines weak classifiers into a strong classifier adaptively, achieving high accuracy without requiring complex models (Lin, J., 2024).
+  - **AdaBoost**: Combines weak classifiers into a strong classifier adaptively, achieving high accuracy without requiring complex models.
-  - **Decision Tree**: A flexible algorithm for classification and regression, capable of handling numeric and categorical data while generating intuitive tree structures (Madaan, Mehul, et al., 2021).
+  - **Decision Tree**: A flexible algorithm for classification and regression, capable of handling numeric and categorical data while generating intuitive tree structures.
-  - **Random Forest**: An ensemble of decision trees trained on random data subsets, suitable for classification and regression tasks (Madaan, Mehul, et al., 2021).
+  - **Random Forest**: An ensemble of decision trees trained on random data subsets, suitable for classification and regression tasks.
-  - **KNN (K-Nearest Neighbors)**: A lazy learning algorithm that classifies data points based on their neighbors, effective for handling local data patterns (Nagayjothi, V., 2020).
+  - **KNN (K-Nearest Neighbors)**: A lazy learning algorithm that classifies data points based on their neighbors, effective for handling local data patterns.
-  - **XGBoost**: Known for its high speed and efficiency, XGBoost excels at processing sparse data and controlling overfitting through regularization (Omoghbehme, M.I., 2021).
+  - **XGBoost**: Known for its high speed and efficiency, XGBoost excels at processing sparse data and controlling overfitting through regularization.
-  - **Stacking**: Combines predictions from multiple base models through meta-modeling to enhance prediction accuracy (Zeng, L., Sun, J., & Zhou, Y., 2023).
+  - **Stacking**: Combines predictions from multiple base models through meta-modeling to enhance prediction accuracy.
-  - **Logistic Regression**: A proven method for predicting loan defaults, with a focus on interest rates as a key predictor (Zhao, S., & Zou, J., 2021).
+  - **Logistic Regression**: A proven method for predicting loan defaults, with a focus on interest rates as a key predictor.

 - **Evaluation Metrics**:
   - ROC-AUC, Recall, Precision, F1-Score, and F2-Score.